The post NAMM 2025 Recap: A Behind-the-Scenes Look with The L.A. Film School appeared first on The Los Angeles Film School.

 The post TV Producer and Entrepreneur Evelyn Brito Talks to Students appeared first on The Los Angeles Film School.

-The Best of FAME Week 2021
+]]>The post The Best of FAME Week 2021 appeared first on The Los Angeles Film School.

-The Los Angeles Film School Spotlight Award at the Hollywood sign
+]]>The Los Angeles Film School Spotlight Award at the Hollywood sign

 The 3rd Annual FAME Week celebration and Spotlight Awards were a huge success!
 The annual event showcased some of the biggest names in the entertainment and tech space.
 Google, Facebook, Roland, and many other companies joined The L.A.
 Film School during FAME Week to host live gear demos, virtual panels and giveaways.
 One of the most popular events of FAME Week every year is the gear expo.
 Students got a chance to win big prize giveaways from some of our event partners including a one-year subscription to the winner’s software package of choice from AVID, a Q50R2 light from Quasar, and a Sony FX3 professional camera kit.
 Students and alumni also got the chance to win one-of-a-kind Spotlight Awards merch from our student store.
 Thank you to all the community partners who participated as well as the students and alumni!
 Here are the top moments of FAME Week 2021 and our Spotlight Awards Ceremony.